What Is Ecotherapy?

 Is ecotherapy just going for a walk in nature?

-Ecotherapy involves structured therapeutic interventions.
-The focus is on intentional, meaningful interactions with nature, which are tailored to each individual’s needs.
-These experiences engage both mind and body to support healing, personal growth, and a healthier relationship with nature.
+Ecotherapy involves a structured therapeutic experience.
+The focus for each session is on intentional, meaningful interactions with nature, which are tailored to each individual’s needs.
+These experiences engage both mind and body to support healing, personal growth, and a deeper relationship with nature.

 Do I need to be outdoors for ecotherapy to work?

 Not always.
-While outdoor settings are often used, ecotherapy can also take place indoors.
+Although sessions are usually held outdoors, ecotherapy can also take place indoors.
 Practices may include guided visualisation, sensory exercises, nature-based reflection, or creative work with natural materials.

 Is ecotherapy a replacement for traditional counselling or psychotherapy?

 Natural Self Ecotherapy offers a distinct approach with its own depth and focus, addressing mental, physical, and emotional wellbeing in connection with the natural world.
-It nurtures a deep bond with nature, fostering a sense of wholeness, purpose, and belonging to the wider web of life.
+It nurtures a deep bond with nature to cultivate a sense of wholeness, purpose, and belonging.

 Can anyone take part in ecotherapy?

-Ecotherapy is accessible to people of all physical abilities and is highly adaptable, offering therapeutic experiences that can be tailored to each individual.
+Ecotherapy is for anyone wanting to explore their health and wellbeing in connection with nature, and sessions can be tailored to each person.
 This helps ensure that each person can experience the benefits of connecting with nature in ways that feel safe, supportive, and meaningful to them.

 What training or qualifications do you have?

 I received my Level 4 accreditation in ecotherapy with The Natural Academy.
-As a member of the Nature and Health Practice Network (NHP), I work in line with their practice guidelines and ethical framework.
-To ensure my commitment to best practice and in supporting those I work with to fully benefit from sessions, I receive regular supervision and peer mentoring.
+As a member of the Nature and Health Practice Network (NHP), I align with their practice guidelines and ethical framework.
+As part of my commitment to best practice, I engage in regular supervision and peer mentoring to support ongoing reflection, learning, and those I work with.

 Frequently Asked Questions